Developer-Sanctuary/Constitution/README.md

 1. The Election Inspection Committee (EIC), a body independent of the government, is in charge of examining general elections to ensure the validity of the results.

-2. The committee is tasked to find any tactics that might've been used by candidates to manipulate the public vote.
+2. The committee is tasked with finding any tactics that might have been used by candidates to manipulate the public vote like: propaganda, compulsion, and manipulating the public opinion by controlling the media.

-3. The committee consists of at least 4 Members.
-The members of the committee are appointed by the Supreme Judges.
+3. The committee consists of 4 Members.
+The members of the committee must be appointed by the Supreme Judges.

 4. The members of the committee must not be affiliated with any political party, thus being politically neutral.

-5.
+5. In the case of tangible evidence of the use of manipulative tactics, the supreme judges will evaluate the evidence and determine whether or not to disqualify the candidate and restart the election.

 ---